 Although there are very few drawbacks to frozen eggs, there are still many people who prefer to use the fresh egg process.
 This option requires that you and your donor synchronize menstrual cycles, meaning it could take two or three months before egg retrieval takes place.
 There is also a small degree of uncertainty regarding whether the donor will have an optimal response to IVF medication during that particular cycle.

-Research has shown that the success rates for fresh or frozen eggs are very similar.
+Research has shown that the success rates for fresh or frozen eggs are almost identical.
 Many people choose to use frozen eggs as the process is simpler than a fresh cycle.
 Additionally, since frozen eggs are waiting for you to use them, you have greater control over when to begin your donor cycle.

 Frozen Donor Eggs Vs Fresh Donor Eggs Statistics